Welcome to today's edition of the Rush 24-7 podcast.

 You should have seen it.

-Frist went to the cameras today, the microphones just this morning, about an hour ago, to announce this big breakthrough and frist finishes, and all these other senators started elbowing each other out of the way to get up to that microphone to be in plain view of the of the camera.
+And Frist finishes, and all these other senators started elbowing each other out of the way to get up to that microphone to be in plain view of the camera.

-Uh oh, McKinney is expressing sincere regret for the altercation on the floor of the House right now.
+And here's the upshot of this is that illegal immigrants, this new breakthrough bill, oh, McKinney is expressing sincere regret for the altercation on the floor of the House right now.

-That means the Democrats have taken her to the woodshed.
+Cynthia McKinney, that means the Democrats have taken her to the woodshed.

-They are all John Lewis told her to shut up and get over this.
+They are all, John Lewis told her to shut up and get over this.

-Uh and Stanny Hoyer told her to shut up and get over this.
+And Stenny Hoyer told her to shut up and get over this.

 Well, she's a distraction.

-They're out there trying to prove it's Republicans into the uh in the SOBs, and here she's taking all the oxygen out of that room.
+They're out there trying to prove it's Republicans into the SOBs.

 Now, when I saw this, this is great news.